 Thanks to social media, we could create original content for kids all over the world.
 I pivoted our coursework so that the current Story Medicine class would make original entertainment content for a dedicated Story Medicine YouTube channel, Instagram and TikTok — all geared towards providing curated enriching content to kids in hospitals and kids living with chronic illness all over the world.

-Scarlett had told my students how she watches YouTube videos and Tiktoks while waiting for her monthly infusions.
+The child who visited our class had told my students how she watches YouTube videos and Tiktoks while waiting for her monthly infusions.
 She told my students how entertaining and soothing content calms her nerves as she sits there dreading injections.
-Story Medicine has pivoted to creating just the sort of content Scarlett and all the other Scarletts out there need.
-In week eight and nine of the quarter, my students will “pitch” their work to Scarlett, who will act as a judge, Shark Tank style.
+Story Medicine has pivoted to creating just the sort of content she and all the other children out there need.
+In week eight and nine of the quarter, my students will “pitch” their work to the girl, who will act as a judge, Shark Tank style.
 She will tell my students what she thinks works, what doesn’t work, what is funny, what could be funnier.

 A Look Ahead: Expanding Impact

-This student mentor, wrote, "Today was really special with Scarlett.
+This student mentor, wrote, "Today was really special.
 There is something about us all sitting in our homes but coming together to do this work that makes me feel that everything is okay.
 I am thankful and inspired by you for making this such a rewarding experience for us mentors and the new class."

 I am not including this here to pat myself on the back, but to show that after just one class, radical transformation was possible and civic engagement and experiential learning could continue, even in different educational terrain.